ricacostt/userRequests/README.md

 Now you have all the starter files to get started on your solution.
 Running `npm run start` will open your project in at `http://localhost:3000`

 ### Problem
-The onboarding team at Pobl require a web application that allows a user to create a new starter request.
+The onboarding team at Pobl require a web application that allows a user to create a new user request.
 The request form will need to include the following:
 * First and Last names
 * Job Title
 * Line manager
 * Start Date
 * Business Area (IT, Finance, HR, Housing, Care)

-An admin user will also need to access the application to review all the new user requests that have been added.
-This admin user should have the ability to view each request and either mark it as complete or remove it.
-We have multiple admin users (one for each business area) who are responsible for their requests in those areas.
+Users would also like to manage each request that has been added.
+They will want to be able to mark each request as completed, as well as having the ability to remove a request from the list.
+When managing the requests it will be useful to be able to filter the list by business area and only show ones that havent been already completed.

 *Please note: As this is testing only frontend development there is no requirement to access and use a database.*